Editor’s Choice -

 Ralph Waldo Emerson Room - 102

-Fashioned from a palette of corn silk yellow with cranberry florals, this ground floor room is ideal for those who want to minimize steps.
+Fashioned from a palette of turquoise and white, this ground floor room is ideal for those who want to minimize steps.
+Colorful area rugs sit atop the grey hardwood floor.
 Accessed three seasons from our side brick patio and garden, the Emerson Room offers a private entry and personal deck set with table and chairs for use in good weather.
-Within lies a fresh look combining cherry appointments with exposed brick, a comfortable burgundy leather reading chair and floor lamp, a generous cherry bureau, writing desk and roomy bath measuring 66 square feet accomplished in green stone on the floor and around the tub and shower.
-Oak built-ins extend your storage opportunities in the bath complemented with soft mocha-inspired walls.
-Two four by four north-facing windows overlook the deck.
-This room adjoins the breakfast prep kitchen of the inn (though breakfast is served upstairs) and is subject to hearing prep clatter or voices mornings to early afternoon.
-Privacy draperies cover the second egress doorway to minimize noise transfer.
+Within lies a fresh look combining cherry appointments with exposed brick, comfortable seating area for two, a generous cherry bureau, writing desk and roomy bath measuring 66 square feet accomplished in green stone on the floor and around the tub and shower.
+Two four by four foot north-facing windows overlook the deck.
+This room adjoins the breakfast prep kitchen of the inn (though breakfast is served upstairs) and is subject to hearing prep clatter or voices mornings to early afternoon but there is minimal noise transfer.
 A private (but steep) stairway could connect the Emerson Room with the Shelley Room above when both rooms are booked together.
 Advance reservations are suggested as this popular ground floor spot is one of only three offered in the entire historic district.
-Like all our rooms, this offers a TV/DVD, summer A/C, complimentary WiFi, stocked refrigerator with complimentary soft drinks, and climate control.
+Like all our rooms, this offers a flat-screen TV, summer A/C, complimentary WiFi, stocked refrigerator with complimentary soft drinks, and climate control.
 In winter, an interior passage is provided for guests as we close the courtyard for snow accumulation and icy conditions.

 Henry Wadsworth Longfellow Suite - 201

-The Henry Wadsworth Longfellow Suite is a generous accommodation featuring a queen four-poster Charleston rice bed dressed with fabrics drawn from a palate of Autumn tones.
+The Henry Wadsworth Longfellow Suite is a generous light and airy second floor accommodation featuring a queen two-poster Charleston rice bed dressed with fabrics drawn from a palate of seaside tones.
 A marble bistro table is nestled before two eight foot windows overlooking Pine Street and the square.
 This is an ideal spot to enjoy a private breakfast for two or glimpse the holiday trees decorated in Longfellow Square at Christmas.
-The Longfellow is furnished with oak and mahogany pieces including an antique game table, bureau, and night stand.
-Thick rugs complement the decor and sit upon original pumpkin pine floors.
+The Longfellow is furnished with rattan and mahogany pieces.
+Thick rugs complement the decor and sit upon original 1830 pumpkin pine floors.
 The focal point of the bedroom is its original 1830 ornamental fireplace.
 The study of the suite adjoins with a wet bar and refrigerator stocked with complimentary soft drinks, and the study has a pine desk for sorting out business details and a second TV to catch the news.
-Upholstered walls rise halfway to match the deep green tones.
 The floor is polished terra cotta tile.
 A small but handsome bath is faced in green and white marble, accented with mirror all around and has a shower.
-An extra twin bed may be placed in the study for a third person.
-This room offers three eight foot windows, a ceiling fan, and climate controls, summer A/C, complimentary WiFi, TV/DVD, and is located on the second floor.
+This room offers three eight foot windows, a ceiling fan, and climate controls, summer A/C, complimentary WiFi, flat-screen TV and is located on the second floor.

 The Percy Bysshe Shelley Room - 202

-The second floor Percy Bysshe Shelley guest room is a nod to Sonoma Valley with its four poster bed topped by a colorful patchwork quilt and pine appointments, a walk-in cedar closet, exposed brick wall, and a wonderful bath with Kohler fixtures, fluted pedestal sink, and green stone floor and tub surround.
-This room is accented with wrought iron wine racks, has individual climate control, refrigerator stocked with complimentary soft drinks, summer A/C, TV/DVD, complimentary WiFi, and has two four-by-four windows.
-A twin rollaway bed retained in the walk-in cedar closet may be engaged upon request.
-The Percy Shelley adjoins the breakfast room and it fitted with privacy drapes to reduce possible breakfast room noise transfer.
+The second floor Percy Bysshe Shelley guest room is a nod to an English Manor house with rich red walls, a two poster bed, pine appointments, comfortable reading chair, a walk-in cedar closet, exposed brick wall, and a wonderful bath with Kohler fixtures, fluted pedestal sink, and green stone floor and tub surround.
+This room is accented with wrought iron wine racks, has individual climate control, refrigerator stocked with complimentary soft drinks, summer A/C, flat screen TV, complimentary WiFi, and has two four-by-four foot windows.
+The Percy Shelley adjoins the breakfast room and is fitted with privacy drapes to reduce possible breakfast room noise transfer.
 The Shelley has a second private exit leading to the inn's backyard sundeck.

 The Dorothy Parker Junior Suite - 301